csietingkai/sudoku-solver/Readme.md

  ```
 the first argument is the filename (type: string)

-the second argument is the size (type: integer)
+the second argument is the size (type: integer), default is 3

 details are in the following